devJUKI/deque-implementation-java/README.md

-⚠ Tests are not unit tests, because lecturer wanted to see data visually
+⚠ The tests are not unit tests because the lecturer wanted to see the data visually.